openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

 Find out how you can expand beyond the default URL given to each function in OpenFaaS with the new FunctionIngress CRD.

-In this tutorial I'll show you how to use the new FunctionIngress CRD along with a new Kubernetes Operator to get Custom Domains for any OpenFaaS function deployed on Kubernetes.
+In this tutorial I'll show you how to use the new FunctionIngress [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) along with a new [Kubernetes Operator](https://coreos.com/operators/) to get Custom Domains for any OpenFaaS function deployed on Kubernetes.

 ### How it works